Research Project

 Abstract

-The Illinois Training Initiative to Support People with Dual-Diagnosis is a collaboration between the UIC University Center of Excellence in Developmental Disabilities (UCEDD), Department of Disability and Human Development, and the UIC Center on Mental Health Services Research and Policy (CMHSRP), Department of Psychiatry.
+The Illinois Training Initiative to Support People with Dual-Diagnosis (website) is a collaboration between the UIC University Center of Excellence in Developmental Disabilities (UCEDD), Department of Disability and Human Development, and the UIC Center on Mental Health Services Research and Policy (CMHSRP), Department of Psychiatry.
 The aims of this 5-year initiative are

 - to identify needs and service gaps for people with dual-diagnosis including underserved communities through an environmental scan